-One of the recent claim to fame that The Baradari Palace at Patiala has is its connection with Bollywood.
+One of the recent claims to fame that this heritage property has is its connection with Bollywood.
 Besides many Punjabi films, some prominent Bollywood films have been shot here.
 Ask the staff, and they would proudly tell you the room where the ghost scenes of Phillauri were shot.

-The Neemrana Patiala is featured in the blockbuster film Bodyguard and numerous other films.
-It looks like when the Bollywood thinks of Punjab they think of Patiala.
-And when they think of Patiala the obvious choice is Neemrana Patiala.
+This heritage property is featured in the blockbuster film Bodyguard and numerous other films.
+It looks like when Bollywood thinks of Punjab they think of Patiala.
+And when they think of Patiala the obvious choice is this heritage hotel.

-Our food experience in Patiala began the moment we stepped inside the Baradari Palace Hotel.
+Our food experience in Patiala began the moment we stepped inside the heritage property converted into a hotel.
 Our welcome drink was a Haldi Wali Lassi.
 And that set the tone for the next two days that we spent in Patiala.

-The dining room of Neemrana Hotel in Patiala has lovely wooden furniture.
-I only wish they played the classical Punjabi music instead of loud modern music.
+The dining room has lovely wooden furniture.
+I only wish they played classical Punjabi music instead of loud modern music.
 But, I know, they must have figured out what the majority of their clientele likes.
 I was told that the restaurant is very popular with locals who love to come here for dining or for family celebrations like birthdays or anniversaries.

 I was all nostalgic about Punjabi food so I requested Makki ki Roti & Sarson Ka Saag.
-In breakfast, I had my fill of Paranthas with white butter.
+For breakfast, I had my fill of Paranthas with white butter.